yarlagaddalakshmi97/GraduateTrainingProgram2019/README.md

 Welcome to Cigna IM.
 ----------------

-This repository will hold the SQL,Python and Git Assignments to be Completed for the New Onboards.
+This repository will hold the SQL,Python,Tableau and Git Assignments to be Completed for the New Onboards.
 Please find video list for Teradata and Git Training.
 Please go-over the same completly before attempting the assignments.

 **Teradata**:
 https://mylearning.accenture.com/myl-ui/learner/activityDetails?referrer=search&activityID=1385220&source=myLearning&refresh=1452.5051620625681